HEAT CONDUCTION

 Model Assumptions

-Contact Thickness: Heat transfer occurs across 1cm thickness (L = 0.01 m) in Fourier's equation.
+Contact Thickness: Heat transfer occurs across 1 cm (L = 0.01 m).

 Uniform Temperature: Each body has the same temperature throughout.